kato-im/lechat-rc/readme.md

 # Lechat-rb

 Lechat-rb is a simple Ruby gem to post messages to a chat room at the awesome lechat.im.
-I'm not affiliated with letchat in any way and creating a gem was a learning experience for me.
+I'm not affiliated with LeChat in any way and creating a gem was a learning experience for me.

 ## Usage